aybehrouz/argennon/gfm/avm.md

 ### Authorizing Operations

 In blockchain applications, we usually need to authorize certain operations.
 For example, for sending an asset from a user to another user, first we need to make sure that the sender has authorized this operation.
-The Algorand virtual machine has no built in mechanism for authorizing operations, but it provides a rich set of cryptographic instructions for validating signatures and cryptographic entities.
+The Argennon virtual machine has no built in mechanism for authorizing operations, but it provides a rich set of cryptographic instructions for validating signatures and cryptographic entities.
 By using these instructions and passing signatures as parameters to methods, a programmer can implement the required logic for authorizing any operation.

-*The Algorand virtual machine has no instructions for issuing cryptographic signatures.*
+*The Argennon virtual machine has no instructions for issuing cryptographic signatures.*

 In addition to signatures, a method can verify its invoker by using `get_parent` instruction.
 This instruction gets the `applicationID` of the smart contract that is one level deeper than the current smart contract in the call stack.
 In